Cstan1987stat/-Health-Data-Insights-Predicting-Diabetes-with-Machine-Learning/README.md

 **February 12, 2024 Update**

 The notebook titled 'a_fourth_attempt.ipynb' includes a new preprocessing strategy, training and saving a Logistic Regression model, and saving the new column transformer.
-The python file 'regpage' includes the code used to create the streamlit app where the model can be tested with different input.
-You can check out the Streamlit app by clicking on the following link: [Streamlit App](https://naeygzzy2kwrnvhjd3g7ya.streamlit.app/)
+The link for the Streamlit app can be found at the following repository [GitHub Streamlit App Page](https://github.com/Cstan1987stat/Diabetic-Prediction-App-Site)